sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

   );
 ```

+###### Step 6: Update ListingPage.module.css

 Finally, let's style our new component by adding the following CSS rules in ListingPage.module.css:

-###### Step 5: Update ListingPage.module.css
 ```css
 .heartIcon {
   border-radius: 11px;